Sota-42k/202407_Summer_Intern/README.md

 The following figure visualizes the algorithm used in `mail_score_weighted.ipynb`.

 ![Mail Score Weighted EN](mail_score_weighted_en.jpg)

+Color Explanation:
+- **Red**: Steps that require manual operation by the user
+- **Blue**: The potential for future development of this program

 ### How to Use
 The following steps are to be executed using Google Colab.